btorressz/NFTGameCharacter--project/README.md

 # NFTGameCharacter-practice-project
-Practice solidity project for nft gaming
+ solidity project for nft gaming
-This is just a practice project I did for NFT gaming smart contracts back in 2021 and decided to update them to potentially use in the future.
+This is just a stealth project I did for NFT gaming smart contracts back in 2021 and decided to update them to potentially use in the future.